How to Restore and Prevent Water Damage to Leather

 Does water ruin leather?
 On one hand, it’s true that your high-quality leather jackets, leather shoes, leather bags, leather couches, and everything else are naturally slightly water-resistant.

 But no matter what advice exists, the fact remains: wet leather can quickly turn into unhappy leather if the situation is not resolved quickly.
 To avoid any heart-breaking water stains on your leather goods, let’s take a look at what you can do to prevent them.
 Read on!

 Excess water and contaminants are the bane of leather items

-Water damage due to spills is not, typically, a major cause for concern with leather.
-A little water won’t hurt leather at all, and most leather products have a protective layer that gives you enough time to clean up water spills before leather soaks it up.
+Water damage due to spills is not typically a major cause for concern for most types of leather—suede, for example.
+In fact, a little water won’t hurt leather at all, as the natural oils in most leather products create a protective layer that gives you enough time to clean up water spills before leather soaks it up.

 The best way to soften up leather stiffened from water damage is to massage it.
 Think back to those work gloves.
 When you put them on in the morning, they’re all stiff from the last day’s work, but once you move around in them for a little while, they get soft again.

 There are also many other ways to avoid or restore water damage.

 There are many strategies you can use if a water spill does occur to prevent it from ruining your leather.

 - Prevent contaminants: When using water to wipe up other spills on the surface of the leather, make sure to use distilled water because minerals and rust in some waters can cause further damage.
 Always use a clean cloth as well, as there could be contaminants within or on the cloth or rag you use.